RBT Module 1: Lesson 5 – Readings

 Essential Watching

-In our lessons, we discussed the Food Dudes imitative.
-Watch the below video to learn a little more about how this ABA-based intervention package works in practice.
+We discussed the Food Dudes initiative earlier.
+Watch this video to see how this ABA-based intervention works in practice:

 Optional Watching